lmtoy/lmtoy_2018-S1-MU-8/README.md

 2018S1SEQUOIACommissioning.

-It may in fact be diserable to add certain pointing observations to the dataset, to confirm that pointing was optimal. most (all?) osbervations have (or should have) a regular pointing done before, maybe during, and after an observation.
+It may in fact be diserable to add certain pointing observations to the dataset, to confirm that pointing was optimal. most (all?) observations have (or should have) a regular pointing done before, maybe during, and after an observation.
 In theory one could use a cross-correlatoin technique to convince oneselves that the data are safe to stack.  *we will be looking into this*